Results from Centre Videotron, Quebec City, Canada

 All three cards read 59-53 in favor of Pryor.

-Rivas put Maldonado on the canvas midway through the fight before seeing out a wide points win 100-89 and 99-90 twice.
+Rivas put Maldonado on the canvas midway through the fight before seeing out a broad points win 100-89 and 99-90 twice.